-1. Always respond quickly – a day late was too long but angry comments grew quickly
+- Always respond quickly – a day later was too long and angry comments grew quickly

-3. Have dedicated staff ready at set times – particularly around posting times
+- Have dedicated staff ready at set times – particularly around posting times when volumes were high

-6. Where possible we turned the situation into a positive or a humorous read
+- Where possible we turned the situation into a positive and encouraged further reading links

-7. If we were at fault we tried to find a solution quickly and publicise that solution
+- If we were at fault we tried to find a solution quickly and publicised that solution

-Results speak for themselves - Scotland remained in the EU and politicians gained a better understanding of how to handle negative voters and politicians.
+Results speak for themselves - Scotland remained in the UK for the time being in a very close and exciting finale.
+We also gained invaluable experience in delivering political messages in a personalised way.
+Not to mention how to handle negative comments on social media!
 Who knows what would have happened to the outcome of the Brexit referendum if the DW approach was used?